hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

     }
 }
 ```
-Here we define a label component, which is simply going to be an OfficeFabric `Text` control with our store's text property for content.
+Here we define a label component, which is simply going to be an Fluent UI `Text` control with our store's text property for content.

 The `ReactReduxConnect` decorator uses our Store interface as a generic argument, and the fist parameter, named `mapStateToProps`, is a function taking in the redux state and outputting and object with the subset of properties that this component cares about; here, that's the `"text"` property.
 Note that the component's properties interface is the same as what was returned by the function passed in as the first argument of the decorator; in reality the decorator has multiple optinal arguments and they all participate in shaping properties and states for the decorated component, please refer to the full typings and official [react-redux connect documentation](https://react-redux.js.org/api/connect) for more details.